D. A. Pennebaker: 1963–1968

-1970s–1990s
+1970–1992

 Pennebaker continued to film some of the era's most influential rock artists, including John Lennon (whom he first met while filming Dylan in England), Little Richard, Jerry Lee Lewis, and David Bowie during his "farewell" concert in 1973.

 In 1970, Pennebaker filmed the cast recording session for Stephen Sondheim and George Furth's musical, Company, shortly after the show opened on Broadway.
 The film was initially intended to be a television pilot chronicling recording processes of Broadway musicals, but despite wide acclaim the series was scrapped after the original producers left New York to head production at MGM.
 No other sessions were captured, and Pennebaker's film remains the sole episode.
 Original Cast Album: Company received renewed attention after being parodied in the IFC television series Documentary Now! in 2019, then being added to The Criterion Channel's streaming service the following year.
 In August 2021 a physical edition was released, including new commentary by Sondheim and commentary recorded in 2001 by Pennebaker, original director Hal Prince, and Company star Elaine Stritch.

 Pennebaker was one of many participants in John Lennon and Yoko Ono's 1971 film Up Your Legs Forever.

 He also collaborated with Jean-Luc Godard, who had been impressed by Primary.
 Their initial plan was to film "whatever we saw happening around us" in a small town in France, but this never came to fruition.
 In 1968, the two worked on a film that Godard initially conceived as "One AM" (One American Movie) on the subject of anticipated mass struggles in the United States – similar to the uprisings in France that year.
 When it became clear that Godard's assessment was incorrect, he abandoned the film.
-Pennebaker eventually finished the project himself and released it several years later as One PM, meaning "One Perfect Movie" to Pennebaker and "One Pennebaker Movie" to Godard.
+Pennebaker eventually finished the project himself and released it several years later as One P.M., meaning "One Perfect Movie" to Pennebaker and "One Pennebaker Movie" to Godard.